BrandenXia/PhiColli/README.md

 ## Description

+⚠️ This is a project still in development. ⚠️

 This is a simple physical simulation app that simulates the motion of two or more objects in 3D space for my Science Research Project.

 It used [Nextron](https://github.com/saltyshiomix/nextron) as a template.